Bansko Overview

 With all that being said, we never found the traffic to be a problem and it never really made a great difference to our day, except to avoid busier runs and ride those empty reds.

 As a party of two snowboarders, we weren’t entirely sure what to expect when it came to our trip to Bansko.
-As it turned out, there was lots of fun to be had across the resort.
+As it turned out, there was lots of fun to be had across the ski slopes.

 For starters, we found the runs themselves, especially higher up the mountain, to be nice and wide and fast.
 And the odd pocket of powder or tree runs to be found, there was ample opportunity to switch up the experience between each ride.
 The further down the mountain you got, it could get a little congested, as we mentioned.